eprunier/lein-api-amqp-template/README.md

 # lein-webapp-template

-A Leiningen template for AMQP API.
+A Leiningen template for AMQP services.

 ## Usage with Leiningen 2